-- 1 The TNC positions the tool over the cutter infeed point, taking the allowance for side into account. - 2 In the first plunging depth, the tool mills the contour from the inside outward at the milling feed rate Q12. - 3 The island contours (here: C/D) are cleared out with an approach toward the pocket contour (here: A/B). - 4 In the next step the TNC moves the tool to the next plunging depth and repeats the roughing procedure until the programmed depth is reached. - 5 Finally the TNC retracts the tool to the clearance height.
+- 1 The TNC positions the tool over the cutter infeed point, taking the allowance for side into account. - 2 In the first plunging depth, the tool mills the contour from the inside outward at the milling feed rate Q12. - 3 The island contours (here: C/D) are cleared out with an approach toward the pocket contour (here: A/B) - 4 In the next step the TNC moves the tool to the next plunging depth and repeats the roughing procedure until the programmed depth is reached. - 5 Finally, the TNC moves the tool to the clearance height, and, if defined, returns it in the machining plane to the position at which the cycle was called (depends on MP7420, bit 4)